ZipsRacingElectric/ZRE-CAN-Tools/readme.md

                         indicated by the baud field.
 Ex 'COM3@1000000' for Windows and '/dev/ttyACM0@1000000' for Linux.
 <DBC file path>       - The path to the DBC file to use.
-<config JSON path>    - The configuration JSON file to use.
+<Config JSON path>    - The configuration JSON file to use.
 Configuration files
                         indicate the identity and unit-specific parameters of a CAN node.
-<data JSON path>      - The data JSON file to use.
+<Data JSON path>      - The data JSON file to use.
 Data files contain the
                         values of the unit-specific parameters of a CAN node.
+<CAN ID>              - The CAN ID to use, in either decimal or hexadecimal.
+                        Use the '0x' prefix to specify hexadecimal.
+Extended CAN IDs should end in 'x'.
 ```

 ## Installation (For General Usage)